-The story beats are relative to the previous version starring Barbra Streisand and Kris Kristofferson, but this is one for the histrionic society so desirous to label itself.
+The story beats are relative to the previous version starring Barbra Streisand and Kris Kristofferson, but this is one for our histrionic society.
 Cooper doesn’t attempt to appeal to the multi-faceted hoops of the modern-day dance, but rather aptly brushes them off.
-As a director and an actor.
-There is no mention of Followers, or Hashtags, thank the filmic godesses.
+As a director, and an actor.
+There is no mention of followers, or hashtags, thank the filmic godesses.
 The crowds are mostly watching through their eyes rather than their phone screens.
 This star is born in the now but the stipulations of many films released conveying the now are expertly denied by Cooper’s screenplay, adding to the timelessness of the central ideas.

 A Star Is Born isn’t the musical where song and dance represent ambiguous feelings – which is no bad thing, La La Land is one of my favourite films in the last decade.
 The songs here are the feelings, exemplified in the crafting of music.